Russia–Tunisia relations: Economic relations and cooperation

 Progressively developing scientific cooperation.
 Working contacts between the Institute of Oriental Studies and the Kazan State University, on the one hand, and the Arab League Educational, Cultural and Scientific Organization (ALECSO), on the other.

 2 thousand Tunisians - graduates of Soviet and Russian universities - are united in the association.

 In October 2002, in Tunis, on 6 th all-Arab conference of graduates of Soviet and Russian universities, which was created by Arab Union of the Russian (Soviet) higher education institutions, with headquarters in Tunis.

 Over the last 100 years of Tunisian citizens are received each year to study at universities in Moscow, St. Petersburg, Ryazan, Nizhny Novgorod and other Russian cities.
 The bulk of them are trained on a commercial basis.
 Simultaneously, the Tunisian Islamic theological university "Zeitun" by the Tunisian government scholarships, provides for the citizens of Russia, annually admit up to four students.

 Was a process of actively promoting the Russian language.
 He is currently being studied in four high schools and 26 high schools in 16 cities.
 Between the Foundation "Russian world", and the Higher Institute of Languages of Tunis, where there are currently 200 students learning Russian as a specialty, agreed to establish a Center for the Study of Russian.

 Work on conservation in Tunisia cultural and historical heritage of Russia, including the memory of the Black Sea fleet.
 Profile has been established with the cooperation of local authorities in Tunis, Bizerte and Menzel Bourguiba.
 Tunisian side has provided diversified assistance related to the improvement and maintenance of the graves of Russian officers and sailors.
 Such assistance, in particular, had the Governorate of Bizerte in Tunisia during July 2010 commemorative events to mark the voyage on the 90th anniversary of the outcome of the Russian army and civilian refugees from the Crimea.
 The issue of opening a museum g.
 Bizerta Black Sea Squadron based at home, the residence A.A.Manshteyn-Shira (elder of the Russian community, almost all her life in g.
 Bizerta, died in December 2009).

+In September 2023, Russia and Tunisia sign bilateral cooperation, such as technology and civil nuclear energy.